rdkcentral/rdkservices/Network/doc/NetworkPlugin.md

 <a name="method.isInterfaceEnabled"></a>
 ## *isInterfaceEnabled <sup>method</sup>*

 Whether the specified interface is enabled.

+### Events

+No Events.

 ### Parameters